shivanshgupta365/ULIS-AI/README.md

 - **Law Map:** an interactive graph connects the user's issue to similar cases, law sections, evidence, and outcomes.
 - **Law Library:** a simple corpus view explains the stored legal examples and how documents become useful legal-awareness patterns.
 - **Brief:** a generated legal preparation brief can be reviewed and printed.
+- **Voice:** multi lingual voice setup for people living in india across different states with their own regional languages .

 The current bundled corpus focuses on representative Indian dowry-related matters, including Section 498A IPC, the Dowry Prohibition Act, domestic violence, stridhan return, false allegation defense, settlement, and evidence readiness.